 Anime & Manga

 Black Butler: Sebastian has pale skin contrast to his black hair and attire, and that's part of the reason why he has so many admirers.
+The implied ability to change his gender (with female form being more 'dangerous' and something he looks ashamed of) is not helping.

 Black Jack: one episode featured a strong example of this — Souno, a young girl from an old and rather traditional Japanese family, who had been kept indoors all her life due to suffering form a debilitating disease that would cause her life to drastically shorten if she was exposed to sunlight (as well as killing her off before she turns 18 even if she avoids it).
 She's spent most of her life in a sealed room, practicing Ikebana, the Japanese art of flower arrangement, under the watch of her very severe Overprotective Dad; thus, Souno is perfectly pale, with perfectly black hair, and a perfectly exquisite face...a beauty in a bottle.
 (Remember, the "Nadesico" part of Yamato Nadeshiko refers to a particular type of flower — probably a deliberate parallel) Fortunately, Doctor Blackjack is there to help — along with his lively assistant, Pinoco, who strikes a really cute Inter Generational Friendship (sorta) with Souno and gives her the courage to get the treatment she needs.